-In 2022-2024, the EIT will continue to monitor the EIT KICs' adherence to the Good Governance Principles to ensure a stable, structured and diverse environment providing optimal conditions for openness, including trust, culture and norms.
+In 2023-2025, the EIT will continue to monitor the EIT KICs' adherence to the Good Governance Principles to ensure a stable, structured and diverse environment providing optimal conditions for openness, including trust, culture and norms.
 The Good Governance Principles ensure diversity in the composition of the partnership, governance and management teams in particular regarding the gender balance, geographical spread and representation of organisations and individuals from different backgrounds and disciplines (including a proper representation of all sides of the knowledge triangle).
 The principles aimed at ensuring transparent, independent and effective operation of the Knowledge and Innovation Communities through a clear separation of ownership from operational management, separation of the supervisory functions from operations and integration of checks and balances systems will be further analysed.

-Action lines Targets Imple ementation year Ç 2022 2023 2024 ✓ The EIT Impact Framework rolled out Х Х Х Monitoring and evaluation of impact (for 2022, see Section III.1, Operational activities I: KICs Impact Operational, 1.3 ✓ EIT Monitoring Strategy revised and implemented, adjusted to new multiannual grant agreements X X ✓ Interim review of EIT Manufacturing and EIT UM X Х X ✓ 7-year assessments final reviews Х Х Х ✓ Simplification measures implemented Х Х X Effective monitoring and evaluation strategy and plan ✓ Good Governance Assessments Х Х to maximise EIT KIC impact, ensuring that KICs become financially sustainable) ✓ The annual assessment of the KIC's adherence to the Principles for Innovation Projects financed by the EIT Х X X ✓ The annual assessment of the EIT KICs adherence to the revised Financial Principles, including EIT KICs Investment Funds, and progress towards Financial Sustainability X X X
+Action lines Targets Implei mentation year Action lines Targets 2023 2024 2025 ✓ The EIT Impact Framework rolled out \boxtimes \boxtimes ✓ The EIT Impact Framework rolled out \boxtimes \boxtimes Monitoring and evaluation of impact ✓ Interim review of EIT Manufacturing and EIT UM Прасс ✓ 7-year assessment of EIT Food \boxtimes \boxtimes ✓ Final reviews and/or independent study of 1 st wave KICs \boxtimes \boxtimes ✓ Simplification measures implemented \boxtimes \boxtimes

+✓ Good Governance Assessments \boxtimes \boxtimes ✓ The annual assessment of the KIC's adherence to the Principles for Innovation Projects financed by the EIT \boxtimes \boxtimes ✓ The annual assessment of the EIT KICs adherence to the revised Financial Principles, including EIT KICs Investment Funds, and progress towards Financial Sustainability \boxtimes

-2.1.4 Launch of new KICs
+2.1.4 Launch of new KIC